seds-sg/nusseds-webpage/src/content/new-frontiers/new-frontiers-9.md

 Event is scheduled occur from 7.30pm to 9.00pm on 30th January, Thursday.
 The venue has been confirmed to be the Hangar @I3 Building Level 1, room SR-787.
 Directions to the building can be located [here](https://enterprise.nus.edu.sg/contact-us/).
 The room will be opened at 6.30pm, so do come early!

+DO RSVP [here](https://www.facebook.com/events/198387158175137/).
+In addition, due to the situation with COVID-19, do fill up our [contact tracing form](https://forms.gle/YovdktPKzcdfhGmUA).

 ## Speaker Bio

 Simon Gwozdz founded Equatorial Space Industries in 2017, in a mission to provide frequent and affordable launch services to the New Space community from its highly strategic location in Southeast Asia.
 Self-taught in the areas of propulsion and orbital mechanics, Simon believes small launchers will enable a wave of innovation akin to the impact of drones on the aerospace sector.
 When not developing launch vehicles, Simon enjoys hiking, music production, and home brewing.